Smart Cities

 Risks

 The use of emerging technologies can also create risks in civil society programming.
-Read below on how to discern the possible dangers associated with Smart Cities in DRG work, as well as how to mitigate for unintended – and intended – consequences.
+This section describes how to discern the possible dangers associated with Smart Cities in DRG work, as well as how to mitigate unintended—and intended—consequences.

 Surveillance and Forced-Participation

-Discrimination is sometimes made easier because of smart city surveillance.
-Smart city infrastructure can provide law enforcement and security agencies with the ability to track and target certain groups, for instance, ethnic or racial minorities.
+Discrimination is sometimes made easier because of smart city surveillance and facial recognition technology.
+Smart city infrastructure can provide law enforcement and security agencies with the ability to track and target certain groups such as ethnic or racial minorities.
 This happens in democratic societies as well as non-democratic ones.
-A 2011 study showed that CCTV cameras in the UK disproportionately targeted people with certain features through a strategy of “preemptive” policing.
-Predictive policing is the use of data analytics to guess the potential locations of future crime and to respond by increasing surveillance in “high-risk” areas, usually neighborhoods inhabited by lower income and minority communities.
+A 2019 study conducted by the U.S. National Institute of Standards and Technology found that facial-recognition algorithms perform poorly when examining the faces of women, people of color, the elderly, and children.
+This is particularly concerning given that many police departments use facial recognition technology to identify suspects and make arrests.
+In addition to facial recognition, data analytics are used to anticipate potential locations of future crime (a practice known as predictive policing ).
+A typical response to this analysis is an increase in the surveillance of “high-risk” areas, often neighborhoods inhabited by lower income and minority communities.

 Unethical Data Handling and Freedom of Expression

 Personal information is valuable to companies, and many companies test their technology in countries with the fewest data restrictions.
-In the hands of private companies, these data can be exploited to target advertising to you, to calibrate your insurance costs, etc. There are also risks when data are collected by third parties and, particularly, by foreign companies.
-Companies may lock you into their services, may not be open about security flaws, may have less data protection, or may have-data sharing agreements with other governments.
+In the hands of private companies, data can be exploited to target advertising, calibrate insurance costs, etc. There are also risks when data are collected by third parties (particularly foreign companies) that might lock users into their services, neglect to share information about security flaws, have inadequate data-protection mechanisms, or maintain data-sharing agreements with other governments.
 Governments also stand to benefit from access to intimate data about their citizens: “[P]ersonal information collected as part of a health survey could be repurposed for a client that is, say, a political party desperate to win an election.”
-According to Bright Simmons, Ghanaian social innovator and entrepreneur, “the battle for data protection and digital rights is the new fight for civil rights in the continent.”
-For more on this topic, see Privacy International’s reporting: “2020 is a crucial year to fight for data protection in Africa: Africa is a testing ground for technologies produced elsewhere: as a result, personal data of its people are increasingly stored in hundreds of databases.”
+According to Ghanaian social innovator and entrepreneur Bright Simmons, “the battle for data protection and digital rights is the new fight for civil rights on the continent.”

 Worsening Inequality and Marginalization

 The use of surveillance in smart cities can also be used to repress minority groups.
-Much has been reported on government surveillance in Xinjiang, the Northern province where China’s Uyghur Muslim population lives.
-This surveillance is in part made possible through a phone app.
+Much has been reported on government surveillance of China’s Uyghur Muslim population in Xinjiang..

 “It aggregates data – from people’s blood type and height, to information about their electricity usage and package deliveries – and alerts authorities when it deems someone or something suspicious.
 It is part of the Integrated Joint Operations Platform (IJOP), the main system for mass surveillance in Xinjiang.”As described by Human Rights Watch